-- Disengage the PTO, move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - 2.
+- Disengage the blade-control switch (PTO), move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - 2.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Loosen the bolts and flange nuts installed in the levers (Figure 80). - 4.
-Align the levers in the front-to-rear position by bringing the levers together to the NEUTRAL position, and slide them until they are aligned, then tighten the bolts (Figure 81).
+Loosen the bolts and flange nuts installed in the levers (Figure 81). - 4.
+Align the levers in the front-to-rear position by bringing the levers together to the NEUTRAL position, and slide them until they are aligned, then tighten the bolts (Figure 82).